moosetechnology/TraitsVisualization/README.md

 Graphical presentations of Famix Traits.

-To load this project in a Moose image:
+To load this project in a Moose (Pharo 9) image:
 ```smalltalk
 [ Metacello new
 	baseline: 'FamixTraitsVisualization';